TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-serviceunhealthy-iq-kafka-ml-services-spark.md

   sudo systemctl restart ambari-server

-* If jobs on the cluster are running slow or failing, follow the steps in [Troubleshoot a slow or failing job on a HDInsight cluster](https://docs.microsoft.com/azure/hdinsight/hdinsight-troubleshoot-failed-cluster).
+* If jobs on the cluster are running slow or failing, follow the steps in [Troubleshoot a slow or failing job](https://docs.microsoft.com/azure/hdinsight/hdinsight-troubleshoot-failed-cluster).

 Note that Microsoft Support teams can offer support only for the following situations:
 * Issues or errors that occur when loading a custom script.
 Any errors that occur during the execution of custom scripts are outside the scope of a support ticket.